-Most fully accredited law schools require a bachelor's degree for admission.
+Many law schools require a bachelor's degree for admission.
 It is, therefore, advisable for students preparing for law to arrange a four-year program leading to a bachelor's degree.
-Law schools recommend a prelegal program which gives a broad cultural background; any baccalaureate major may be chosen from the college offerings (see list under Degree Majors and Minors).
+Law schools recommend a prelegal program which gives a broad cultural background; no specific major is required.
 The prelegal student should choose the major most interesting to him.
+The majors offered at this college, many of which are suitable for a prelegal program, are listed under Degree Majors and Minors.
 Law schools suggest courses, but not necessarily a major, in the following: written and oral English, American and English constitutional history, world history, accounting, elementary logic, mathematics, economics, political science, philosophy, science, and foreign language.
 For further information consult an adviser and law school catalogs.